jancr/blog-posts/posts/prediction_and_callibration_1.md

 0.6^{61}\times{}0.4^{39} \approx 8.86\times{}10^{-30}
 $$

-Person A's prediction is equivalent to 69 'correct' 80% predictions and 21 'correct' 20% predictions, yielding the following likelihood
+Person B's prediction is equivalent to 67 'correct' 80% predictions and 33 'correct' 20% predictions, yielding the following likelihood

 $$
-0.8^{67}\times{}0.4^{33} \approx 2.76\times{}10^{-30}
+0.8^{67}\times{}0.2^{33} \approx 2.76\times{}10^{-30}
 $$

-Because $8.86\times{}10^{-30} > 2.76\times{}10^{-30}$ Person A is also a better predictor than person B, to get an intuition of why, let's consider person C:
+Because $8.86\times{}10^{-30} > 2.76\times{}10^{-30}$ Person A is also a better predictor than person B. To understand why, let's consider Person C:

-Person C predict 100 things with 100% confidence, 99 of them turns out to occur, person C a very bad and miss calibrated prediction, because something impossible happened!
-This is also reflected in the likelihood of his predictions, which is
+Person C predicts 100 things with 100% confidence, 99 of them turns out to occur, person C is a bad predictor, because something happened that they considered impossible!
+This is also reflected in the likelihood of his predictions, which is zero:
-zero:

 $$
 1^{99}\times{}0^1=0
 $$

-**Summary so fare**
+**Summary so far**

-So we can improve our predictions likelihood by being very knowledgeable as Person B or well calibrated as person A. Now it is of course much harder to achieve omniscience than epistemic humility, which is why the Bayesian rationalist community and the rest of this post will focus on the calibration part.
+We can improve the likelihood of our predictions by being both well-calibrated and very knowledgeable.
+The next post in this series will focus on calibration.

-How good a predictor you are can be evaluated by the product of your likelihood function, is there a better way to evaluate this, yes, make a model!
+How good a predictor you are can be evaluated by the product of your likelihood function.
+Is there a better way to evaluate this?
+Yes, make a model!

-How do you find out how well calibrated you are?, again we make a model, which is what we will explore in the rest of this post
+We can also make a model to find out how well-calibrated we are.
+That is what we will explore in the next post.